Chapter 1: Color Management

 • 2 axis are available to give each chromaticity an unique coordinate on this diagram.

-Horseshoe or tongue shaped area.
-It really depends.
-It could be a windsurf sail as well.
+We describe it as horseshoe or tongue shaped area.
+It could be a windsurf sail as well…

 The CIE XYZ serves as a standard reference against which many other color spaces are defined.
 Keep these diagrams in mind because we are going to constantly refer to them later on.